JunyiZhou-1/JunyiZhou-1.github.io/_pages/about.md

 # Welcome to My Academic Website

 I am **Junyi Zhou**, an undergraduate student majoring in financial mathematics with a strong interest in **Quantitative Finance** and **Statistics**.
-I am passionate about applying statistical methods and mathematical models to understand financial markets and solve real-world problems.
+I am passionate about applying statistical methods and mathematical models to understand financial markets and solve real-world financial problems.

 ## Academic Background